-Internship A course that includes practical experience under the supervision of a qualified professional.
+A course that includes practical experience under the supervision of a Internship

 Junior An undergraduate student who has earned passing grades for at least credit hours, often supplemented by an additional component of professional, support, or area core courses.

 60 but less than 90 credit hours.